vishruti-patel/fetch-rewards-analysis/README.md

 ## Part two: SQL queries to answer questions from the business stakeholder.
 For the second part of the challenge, I have utilized MySQL Workbench to write SQL queries that addressed specific business questions.
 I began by writing Python script to convert the provided JSON files into csv format for the ease of importing data into MySQL.
 This approach enables seamless data ingestion into MySQL Workbench.
-The conversion script is included in the SQL_queries/csv/json_to_csv.

 The Python script automates the extraction and transformation of data from nested JSON files into a structured CSV format.
 Key steps of the scripts are:
+- creating a folder SQL_queries if not present, to store the csv files.
 - load_mongo_json function loads the JSON data from the MongoDB export and parse each line as a separate JSON object.
-- The segregate_data function segregates data into five CSV files which will be generated after running the script sucessfully.
+- The segregate_data function segregates data into five CSV files and stores it into SQL_queries folder.
 - convet_mongo_date function converts MongoDB $date timestaps to SQL format.

-As the next step, I developed a second Python script to automate the upload of these CSV files into MySQL Workbench.
+As the next step, I wrote a class to automate the upload of these CSV files into MySQL Workbench.
 I have used Pandas to read the CSV files and replace 'NaN' values with 'None' to handle 'NULL' values in MySQL.
 Using MySQL Connector, I established a connection to the database and executed INSERT queries to load data into the respective tables.

 After susccefully importing the csv files to MYSQL workbench, I wrote following queries to answer the stakeholder questions:
 - When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?